amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 }
 ```

-Next, we adapt our controller's method to return a `ModelAndView` instance instead of a `Response`. `ModelAndView` identifies a view by its name and contains the model attributes.
+Next, adapt your controller's method to return a `ModelAndView` instance instead of a `Response`. `ModelAndView` identifies a view by its name and contains the model attributes.

 ```java
 @IntentMapping(type = HelloWorld.class)